Zyst/zyst.io/README.md

 ## Erick Romero blog

-Hosted on [erick-romero.com](http://erick-romero.com) by Github pages.
+Hosted on [zyst.io](https://zyst.io) by Github pages, with HTTPS through Cloudfare.

-A highly minimalist blog, a modified version of the amazing Jekyll theme [Clean](https://github.com/knaman2609/clean).
+A highly minimalist blog, a heavily modified version of the amazing Jekyll theme [Clean](https://github.com/knaman2609/clean).
 Feel free to reuse parts or all of it in your own project/blog.

 ## Screenshots